Advanced Analytics & Business Intelligence

 Anomalies are highlighted

-Analytics in Regulated & Enterprise Contexts
+Analytics in Enterprise & Regulated Contexts

+BI outputs must be defensible, not just informative.
 Clavon designs analytics to:

 Respect data access constraints